tanous/website/content/event/holoUK II/index.md

   postcode: 'W1S 4BS'
   country: United Kingdom

-summary: The first holoUK, supported thanks to a contribution from FPUK and organized in collaboration with Damian Galante, Felix Haehl, and Mark Mezei.
+summary: The second edition of holoUK, supported thanks to a contribution from FPUK and organized in collaboration with Damian Galante, Felix Haehl, and Mark Mezei.

-abstract: 'Speakers: Kuo-Wei Huang (U. of Southampton) and Michal Heller (Ghent University)'
+abstract: 'Speakers: Gabriel Wong (University of Oxford) and Matthew Dodelson (CERN)'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-09-27T13:00:00Z'
+date: '2024-02-26T13:00:00Z'
-date_end: '2023-09-27T18:00:00Z'
+date_end: '2024-02-26T18:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2023-08-14T00:00:00Z'
+publishDate: '2024-01-05T00:00:00Z'

 authors: []
 tags: []